patcg/docs-and-reports/threat-model/readme.md

 Multi-party computation is a cryptographic protocol in which distinct parties can collectively operate on data which remains oblivious to any individual party throughout the computation, but allows for joint evaluation of a predefined function.

 These protocols typically work with data which is _secret shared_.
 For example, a three way _additive_ secret share of a value v = s<sub>1</sub> + s<sub>2</sub> + s<sub>3</sub> can be constructed by generating two random values for s<sub>1</sub> and s<sub>2</sub>, and then computing s<sub>3</sub> = v - s<sub>1 - s<sub>2</sub>.
 At this point, each value s<sub>i</sub> individually appears random, and thus v remains oblivious as long as no single entity learns all values of s<sub>i</sub>.
-A similar secret sharing schemes uses XOR in place of addition; alternatively, Shamir's secret sharing uses polynomial interpolation.
+A similar secret sharing schemes uses XOR in place of addition; alternatively, [Shamir's secret sharing](https://web.mit.edu/6.857/OldStuff/Fall03/ref/Shamir-HowToShareASecret.pdf) uses polynomial interpolation.

 In terms of our threat model, MPC uses a helper party network composed of aggregators and we assume that an attacker can control some subset of those aggregators.
 That exact threshold may be different for a given proposal, for example, we may assume that an attacker can only control one out of three aggregators.
-This would enable, in cryptographic terms, a maliciously secure, honest two out of three majority MPC.
+This would enable, in cryptographic terms, a _maliciously secure_, honest two out of three majority MPC, where the input data remains oblivious even in the fact of an attacker who controls one of the three aggregators and deviates from the protocol.
+The protocol would always detect this attacker, and typically aborts the computation.

 Another security model for MPC is _honest but curious_, where the input data remains oblivious so long as aggregators do not deviate from the protocol.
 Since we are assuming that an attacker can control some subset of the aggregators, it would be able to deviate from the protocol, and thus the _honest but curious_ is not suitable.